kimble4/CrossMgrLapCounter/command_reference.md

 `void crossMgrSetOnGotSprintData(void (*fp)(const unsigned long t))`

-Sets a callback for whenever sprint data arrives from the sprint timer.
+Sets a callback for whenever sprint data arrives from the sprint timer.  `t` contains the time, relative to `millis()` that the data arrived.